PaoloMissier/CSC8101-2017-18-Coursework/index.md

 To be clear, an optional task is still worth marks.

-#### Task 0
+#### Task 0: Environment Setup

-The first thing you must do is download one of the spark batch project templates for working with [python](), [java]() or [scala]().
-If you are using python you may also use a python notebook as you have been shown in lectures.
+If you are planning to develop using Python, you can use a Jupyter notebook (like those used in the lectures) which is hosted on your VM.
+To start the notebook server log into your VM and run the following command:

-Once you have a project, create a spark context for use in all later operations.
-To start with you should specify `local[2]` as the _master_ parameter, which indicates that spark will run on your VM rather than a cluster, and use two threads.
-We also advise setting the parameters _spark.driver.memory_ and _spark.executor.memory_ to `4g` and `2g` respectively.
+`$ pyspark`

+You will not be able to enter any other commands in this console while the server is running.
+If you want to run commands on the VM while the notebook is running then login to your VM in a separate ssh session (on Windows you will need to start another putty session).

+Once the server is running you can open the notebook in your web browser at:

+`<VM IP ADDRESS>:8888`

+Once on the Jupyter home page you can start a new notebook by going to the "New" menu in the top right and selecting "Python 3" under the notebook section.
+The code for your solution to the tasks below can be saved in this new notebook and started up again from the Jupyter homepage.

+Please note that in order for notebook to function properly with Spark, only one kernel (notebook) can be running at any one time.
+Use the "Running" tab on the Jupyter home page to check how many kernels are running.
+You may need to shut all kernels down and restart the notebook you are interested in, in order to get a functioning connection to Spark.

-**Note**: When using submitting a spark job or starting a pyspark notebook to run spark jobs on your local VM you cannot configure `spark.driver.memory` using `SparkConf`.
+When using submitting a spark job or starting a pyspark notebook to run spark jobs on your local VM you cannot configure `spark.driver.memory` using `SparkConf`.
-Instead you must use the `driver-memory` command line parameter for `spark-submit`.
+Instead you must use the `driver-memory` command line parameter for `spark-submit` such as:

+`$ pyspark --num-executors 5 --driver-memory 2g --executor-memory 2g`

+You can also develop you Python solution without using Jupyter notebooks, please refer to the [FAQ](spark-faq.md) for more details.

+A [python sample program](https://raw.githubusercontent.com/tomncooper/CSC8101-Documentation/master/spark/python-stub/SparkNeo4jSample.py) has been created for you as a starting point with [steps for local and cluster deployment](python-stub/python-deployment.md).
+This can be used a base for a Jupyter notebook or standard Python script.

 #### Task 1 (\*)